Updated September 29, 2021; Original Post: July 26, 2018

+If you have been charged with a Domestic violence crime in Texas, you need to know your legal rights and defenses available to you so that you can fight your case.
 Domestic abuse is often more than just a one-time occurrence, with many abusers continuously assaulting or otherwise abusing domestic partners, children, or other household members.

 Ongoing abuse tends to be more traumatic to the victims of domestic violence than a single instance, causing them to feel as if they deserve the abuse or cannot escape the situation.
 Further, domestic violence often escalates over time, with assaults becoming more severe and posing more of a threat to family members’ safety.

-In order to help remedy these situations, Texas enacted the Continuous Family Violence Law, which mandates enhanced sentencing for repeated domestic violence offenses.
+To help remedy these situations, Texas enacted the Continuous Family Violence Law, which mandates enhanced sentencing for repeated domestic violence offenses.

 If you are facing domestic violence charges or think that this could be a concern, it is important to understand the Texas Continuous Family Violence Law to know what you’re up against.
 Below we cover the basics of the law, what could lead to this charge, and penalties you could face if convicted.

 Depending on the circumstances of the alleged assault, domestic violence is typically charged as a Class C misdemeanor or Class A misdemeanor in Texas.
 Offenders typically face a short jail sentence for misdemeanor-level offenses or may be placed on probation without serving time behind bars.